Stephen Mooser | President

 Brandon Clarke, Logistics Coordinator

 Brandon is in charge of all membership packets and mailing.
-He also coordinates logistics for all the conferences.
+He also coordinates logistics for all the conferences and assists with social media for SCBWI.

 Josh oversees the production and operation of the website and database.
-Josh also manages the membership database.
+Josh also manages the membership database and advises the Regional team members on technical logistics for regional events and websites.

 Kim Turrisi, Director of Special Projects